DDLP: Unsupervised Object-Centric Video Prediction with Deep Dynamic Latent Particles: Experiments

-collisions affect the balls' trajectories, DDLP outperforms G-SWM on all metrics (Table~\ref{tab:metrics_subtable}).
-Notably, the accumulated error of the balls' positions is substantially lower, indicating that combining a keypoint representation with a Transformer-based dynamics module yields more accurate predictions.
 While transformers have been shown to improve patch-based models, their scalability to more complex datasets is limited~\citep{wu21ocvt}; DLPs are demonstrated to overcome this limitation.
-Similarly, DDLP outperforms the baselines on all other datasets except \texttt{CLEVRER}, as shown in Table~\ref{tab:metrics_subtable}.
+Similarly, DDLP outperforms the baselines on all other datasets (with a marginal improvement on \texttt{CLEVRER}), as shown in Table~\ref{tab:full_metrics}.
 We provide example rollouts for the \texttt{Traffic} dataset in Figure~\ref{fig:traffic_res} and for \texttt{OBJ3D} in row 2 of Figure~\ref{fig:ddlp_whatif}, demonstrating the superiority of DDLP in long-term prediction.
 In contrast, objects in SlotFormer's and G-SWM's predictions get blurry, vanish or deform over long horizons.
 We further demonstrate object deformation in Figure~\ref{fig:ddlp_gswm_deform}. \\ \textbf{Observation 3:} \textit{DDLP performs better in scenes with a large and varying number of objects.} This is particularly evident in \texttt{Traffic}, as shown in Figure~\ref{fig:traffic_res}.
 Note that both DDLP and G-SWM are able to correctly capture the objects, thus, we attribute this to the limited number of slots available in SlotFormer (we used the maximal number of slots available under our compute resources).
 It is worth noting that DDLP outperforms G-SWM in long-term consistency, as discussed in the previous observation. \\ \textbf{Observation 4:} \textit{DDLP produces videos with better perceptual quality} such as more realistic shadows and reflections.
-We attribute this to the use of perceptual loss in our model.
-While it is possible to apply the same loss to G-SWM, for SlotFormer, this would require even higher memory requirements.
-Notably, even when trained with pixel-wise MSE, DDLP outperforms G-SWM in terms of perceptual similarity (LPIPS) for the \texttt{Balls-Interaction} and \texttt{PHYRE} datasets, as shown in Table~\ref{tab:metrics_subtable}. \\ \textbf{Observation 5:} \textit{DDLP errs when new objects appear during the context window.} Upon analyzing the videos for which DDLP obtains lower LPIPS scores than the baselines, we observed that these are typically scenes where new objects emerge during the context window, which DDLP is not designed to capture.
+Quantitatively, in terms of perceptual quality (LPIPS), DDLP significantly improves upon the baselines ($15-35\%$ on \texttt{Traffic}, $30\%$ on \texttt{PHYRE}, $25\%-35\%$ on \texttt{OBJ3D}, and $8\%$ on \texttt{CLEVRER}).
+This comes with a marginal cost in the distortion measures SSIM and PSNR ($2\%$ on \texttt{Traffic}, better performance on \texttt{PHYRE}, $1.5\%$ on \texttt{OBJ3D}, and $3\%$ on \texttt{CLEVRER})), demonstrating a clear improvement in the perception-distortion tradeoff \citep{blau2018perception}.
+We attribute these results to the use of the perceptual loss in our model.
+While it is possible to apply the same loss to G-SWM, for SlotFormer this would require even higher memory requirements.
+Notably, even when trained with pixel-wise MSE, DDLP outperforms G-SWM in terms of perceptual similarity (LPIPS) for the \texttt{Balls-Interaction} and \texttt{PHYRE} datasets, as shown in Tables~\ref{tab:balls_metrics} and~\ref{tab:full_metrics}. \\ \textbf{Observation 5:} \textit{DDLP errs when new objects appear during the context window.} Upon analyzing the videos for which DDLP obtains lower LPIPS scores than the baselines, we observed that these are typically scenes where new objects emerge during the context window, which DDLP is not designed to capture.
 On \texttt{CLEVRER} and \texttt{Traffic}, for instance, objects can enter the scene at different time-steps, providing G-SWM an advantage because of its object discovery module, as depicted in Figure~\ref{fig:ddlp_gswm_miss}.
 We further discuss DDLP's limitations in Section~\ref{sec:limits}.